fabio-garavini/hassio-addons/immich/DOCS.md

 1. Make sure to backup everything by [triggering a dump](https://docs.immich.app/administration/backup-and-restore/#trigger-dump)

-1. Mount or Copy your Immich media library folder to Home Assistant (more informations above)
+1. Mount or Copy your Immich media library folder to Home Assistant (more information above)
 1. Open the `Configuration` tab

    1. Edit `Backup location` to the database dump that you want to restore (ex: `/media/immich/backups/backup.sql.gz`)